emagiz/emdocs/mds/microlearning/advanced-solution-architecture-change-memory-runtime-linux.md

 # Edit memory for on-premise runtime (Windows)

 Sometimes you have runtimes running on-premises.
 What we mean by that is that the runtimes are running within a data center of the customer instead of running in the eMagiz Cloud.
 For running a runtime on-premise we support running them on either Windows or Linux as the operating system.
-In this microlearning, we will learn how you can edit the memory settings of a runtime that is deployed on-premise on Windows.
+In this microlearning, we will learn how you can edit the memory settings of a runtime that is deployed on-premise on Linux.

 Should you have any questions, please contact academy@emagiz.com.

-- Last update: July 28th, 2021
+- Last update: October 20th, 2021
-- Required reading time: 6 minutes
+- Required reading time: 4 minutes

 ## 1. Prerequisites
 - Basic knowledge of the eMagiz platform

 ## 2. Key concepts
-This microlearning centers on editing the memory settings for an on-premise runtime that is running on Windows
+This microlearning centers on editing the memory settings for an on-premise runtime that is running on Linux.
 With an on-premise runtime we mean: A runtime that is running within a data center of the customer instead of running in the eMagiz Cloud

-The focal point of this microlearning will be to learn how you can safely edit the memory settings for an on-premise runtime running on Windows
+The focal point of this microlearning will be to learn how you can safely edit the memory settings for an on-premise runtime running on Linux

 - The key aspects are:
     - eMagiz can help you determine the correct size you need to configure via Design -> Architecture